 Human response is not always an accurate gauge of future marketing success.

 I’m impressed with some of the things that neuromarketing can help us with.
 But I’m also aware that neuromarketing isn’t the end-all, be-all.
 Why?
 Because humans are really complicated.
-For example, take into consideration these aspects of human behavior.
+For example, take into consideration these aspects of human behavior:

 - Humans are irrational.
 Although humans may pride themselves on consistent rational behavior, it’s simply not true that we always act in rational ways.
 Often, our actions defy logical explanation.

 - Humans are unpredictable.
 There are things that humans do, say, and think that no amount of testing or analysis could predict.
 Research can tell us what happened.
-It can also suggest what might happen again, but it can’t accurately forecast everything that will for sure happen.
+It can also suggest what might happen again, but it can’t accurately forecast everything that will surely happen.
 Humans are one of the most wildly unpredictable entities.
 We’re even more unpredictable than the weather.
 Our hope for the predictive power of neuromarketing is doomed from the start.

 - Humans are wildly varied.
-Imagine the variety between an infant and a geriatric.
-Or, think about the differences between a female adolescent raised on a farm in Kansas, and a 34-year old male Chinese immigrant living in Brooklyn.
+Imagine the difference between an infant and a geriatric.
+Or, think about the differences between a female adolescent raised on a farm in Kansas, and a 34-year-old male Chinese immigrant living in Brooklyn.
 Humans have an unending level of variety.
 One of the perennial marketing challenges is demographic segmentation, and it even messes with the promises of neuromarketing.
 In spite of how neuromarketing can perform primal-level research, the amount of variation between different people will probably skew results.

 - Humans are extraordinarily complex.
 Admittedly, neuromarketing has some pretty cool toys at its disposal.
 The flicker of one’s eyes and the electrical conduction of one’s skin are things that are remarkably detailed.
 But there are aspects of human behavior and decision-making that we still don’t know how to measure in a scanner or explain in an academic journal.